and0125/portfolio-projects/nextjs-mongodb-clerk/notes.md

 create a diagram for the folders and files in the Eraser document: <https://app.eraser.io/workspace/eetNFuVlXM44UbbRb8bC>.
 This shows the folders and files to be created.

 cleaned up page.js to remove everything and just created a plain `rfc` component.

+## Header creation

+adding header to layout.js file; which will adjust the layout for every page we create (the root layout).
+We want to create a header file and put it into the layout.js file.

+added an about page too.

+created the logo with gradients.